mong8se/buffish.nvim/Readme.md

 ## TODO

-TODO: Will it even work on windows?
+TODO: ~~Will it even work on windows?~~ Thanks to https://github.com/IRooc

 TODO: Add ~~signs~~ or line number or various things from `:ls` maybe